metashell/metashell/README.md

 * Download the source code on your Windows host.
 * First you need to build Clang with [Templight](http://plc.inf.elte.hu/templight/).
-    * Download the source code on a Linux host and run `tools/get_templight.sh` in the source directory.
-This will download and patch Clang and zip the patched code for you.
-    * Copy the zip file generated in the previous step (`tools/templight-<revision number>.zip`) onto your Windows host and unzip its content into the `templight` directory of the source code.
-(So you create a `templight\llvm` directory).
     * Start a command line on your Windows host and go into the source directory
     * Run `cd templight`
     * Run `md build`